GrammaticalFramework/gf-eclipse-plugin/README.md

 ### System requirements

-1. [GF version 3.3.3](http://www.grammaticalframework.org/download/release-3.3.3.html) or above.
+1. [GF 3.3.3](http://www.grammaticalframework.org/download/release-3.3.3.html) or above.
 The path to GF must be set within the plugin (see below).
 1. [Eclipse](http://www.eclipse.org/downloads/) 3.6 or above.

 ### Installing the plugin for the first time